 Working memory is your brain's ability to hold and manipulate information for a short period.
 It is your mental "RAM" (random access memory).
 You use it constantly: to remember a phone number long enough to write it down, to follow the thread of a complex conversation, or to mentally calculate the total of your groceries.

-When your mind is cluttered by stress, anxiety, or a flood of distracting thoughts, it’s as if many unnecessary programs are running in the background on your computer.
+When your mind is cluttered by stress, anxiety, or a flood of distracting thoughts, it is like many unnecessary programs running in the background on your computer.
 Your RAM is saturated, and everything slows down.
 Mindfulness acts like a task manager.
-It helps you “close” these unnecessary mental processes by teaching you not to cling to every thought.
+It helps you "close" these unnecessary mental processes by teaching you not to cling to every thought.
 By freeing up mental space, you increase the available capacity of your working memory, making you more efficient in tasks that require thought and concentration.

 Cognitive flexibility: the art of changing perspective